google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 {{get-sth}}), the log MUST return an STH that is no older than the log's MMD.
-However, STHs could be used to mark individual clients (by producing a new one for each query), so logs MUST NOT produce them more frequently than is declared in their metadata.
+However, STHs could be used to mark individual clients (by producing a new one for each query), so logs MUST NOT produce them more frequently than is declared in their parameters.
 In general, there is no need to produce a new STH unless there are new entries in the log; however, in the unlikely event that it receives no new submissions during an MMD period, the log SHALL sign the same Merkle Tree Hash with a fresh timestamp.